 DeFi stablecoin yield is largely driven by leveraged crypto borrowing demand.
 When sentiment falls, yields fall with it.
 Aave's USDC yield sat at approximately 2.61% in April 2026, below the 3.14% offered by conventional cash management accounts in the same period (CoinDesk, April 2026).
 That dynamic makes DeFi yield structurally volatile for platforms trying to offer a consistent product to users who are not crypto-native and have limited appetite for rate variability.

 RWA-backed yield is different because it is generated by real economic activity, such as sovereign debt, corporate lending, trade finance, making it non-correlated to crypto market conditions.
-For regulated platforms, RWA vault infrastructure also offers a more suitable compliance fit: the underlying assets are regulated securities and the vault operates within a licensed framework, with clearer legal recourse than most DeFi protocols provide.
+For regulated platforms, RWA vault infrastructure also offers a more suitable compliance fit: the underlying assets are regulated securities and the vault operates within a licensed framework, with clearer legal recourse than what most DeFi protocols can provide.

 The table below maps the main yield sources available today: